 In some parts of Latin America, it is customary for people to make a rag doll symbolizing the old year and burn it as the clock strikes twelve.
 In addition to the doll, some regions also burn photographs and other items to help create people let go of the year behind them and make room for what’s to come.

-Do you have any weird or wonderful New Year’s traditions?
+Do you have any weird or wonderful Latin American traditions?
+How do you celebrate New Year’s?
 Let us know in the comments below!